 Miami never tasted Burger King before this day in 1954.

 On Dec.
-4, 64 years ago, the first location of a reorganized company opened on Northwest 36th Street and 30th Avenue.
+4 of that year, the first location of a reorganized company opened on Northwest 36th Street and 30th Avenue.

 But where was the Whopper?

 Not born yet.
 The fast-food chain’s hallmark burger wouldn’t debut at this location for another three years.
 But there were basic burgers and fries and soda.

 Burger King was actually born Insta-Burger King in Jacksonville the year before.
 But new owners moved the company to Miami and opened the first Burger King location, not far from Miami International Airport.

 The company’s logo was red and white then, and the restaurant featured red arches on the roof, an architectural flourish that would span the 1950s and ‘60s.

 Since then, Burger King has expanded across the country and the world, rolled out new menus with all sorts of tasty or wacky food (Mac n’ Cheetos or holiday-themed black buns, anyone?), and gone through a couple of mascots (remember Herb?).

 At one point, Burger King even tried fancy dinner service, with cloth-covered tables, candlelight, popcorn appetizers, and shrimp platters.